MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 |Classic Teams app |Version 1.6.00.4472 or later to see the Try the new Teams toggle.
 Important: Classic Teams is only a requirement if you want users to be able to switch between classic Teams and new Teams.
 This prerequisite is optional if you only want your users to see the new Teams client. |
 |Settings |Turn on the "Show Notification Banners" setting in System > Notifications > Microsoft Teams to receive Teams Notifications. |
 |App sideloading enabled |Ensure that sideloading is enabled on every computer you install on.
 Learn more: Sideload line of business (LOB) apps in Windows client devices |
-|Exclude antivirus and DLP|Add new Teams to antivirus and DLP applications                          `so Teams can start correctly.
-Learn more: [Exclude antivirus and DLP applications from blocking Teams](/microsoftteams/troubleshoot/teams-administration/include-exclude-teams-from-antivirus-dlp)
+|Exclude antivirus and DLP|Add new Teams to antivirus and DLP applications so Teams can start correctly. </br>Learn more: [Exclude antivirus and DLP applications from blocking Teams](/microsoftteams/troubleshoot/teams-administration/include-exclude-teams-from-antivirus-dlp)

 ## Virtualization provider requirements